-The device features 3GB of RAM and 32GB of internal storage option.
+The device features 3GB of RAM and 32GB of internal storage options.
 While the storage can be expandable up to 1TB via a MicroSD card.
 It packs a dual rear camera of 13MP+5MP sensors along with the LED flash, Panorama, HDR, etc. While the front features an 8MP selfie camera.

-In terms of the connectivity, the device includes a 3.5mm audio jack, Wi-Fi 802.11 a/b/g/n/ac, dual-band Wi-Fi, Wi-Fi Direct, Bluetooth 5.0, GPS, A-GPS, GLONASS, FM Radio, Micro USB port, etc. It has non-removable Li-Po 4,000 mAh battery with 15W fast charging support.
+In terms of connectivity, the device includes a 3.5mm audio jack, Wi-Fi 802.11 a/b/g/n/ac, dual-band Wi-Fi, Wi-Fi Direct, Bluetooth 5.0, GPS, A-GPS, GLONASS, FM Radio, Micro USB port, etc. It has a non-removable Li-Po 4,000 mAh battery with 15W fast charging support.
 The Galaxy A20/A20E also features a rear-mounted fingerprint sensor, accelerometer, proximity, compass sensor.

 While the Galaxy A20E comes with a 5.8-inch PLS TFT display with 720×1560 pixels resolution.
 While the CPU, GPU, RAM, storage all are the same as its sibling A20.
-The camera setup, sensors, connectivity options also the same.
+The camera setup, sensors, connectivity options are also the same.
 Only the A20E packs a smaller 3,000 mAh battery with fast charging as compared to A20.

 Definition of Root

-Smartphone Rooting is just like a jailbreaking the device to get the admin access over subsystem, system apps, the root directory of the device and more.
+Smartphone Rooting is just like jailbreaking the device to get the admin access over subsystem, system apps, the root directory of the device, and more.
 It will give you the superuser control to use your device over an Android subsystem.
 After rooting a device, the user can delete, edit, or change the system files or settings easily.
 The rooted users can also increase or decrease the system performance, battery performance, etc.

 Mostly, the rooting process will come in handy if you’re using any third-party Custom ROMs.
 This will increase the accessibility up to a broader extent.
 Though sometimes improper rooting may brick your device or void your device warranty as well (if applicable).
 Most commonly, people use rooting to change themes, icons, fonts, install other mod files, tweaking Android settings for visual changes, etc.